 Ryan started running XC and track in Jr. High, and has loved it ever since.
 During college, he created the K-State Marathon Club, and pushed many runners to complete their first half and full marathon, with several qualifying for 2013 Boston Marathon.
 In 2012 he organized a team relay to run across the state of Kansas with only 8 runners.
 He loves seeing people achieve their goals and doing more than they think possible.
 Ryan is excited to be a pacer and hopes give those running with him the encouragement to achieve their own goals.

 Mark has been an avid racer in both triathlons and marathons for the past 10 years.
 He is motivated to run by his appetite for fast food and by the friendly competitiveness he shares with his twin brother.
 Mark has completed numerous half-Ironmans, long distance triathlons, and marathons.
 Mark's favorite accomplishment was finishing the 2007 Wisconsin Ironman.
 He has paced a half marathon and a full marathon, so he knows the importance of following the Smart Pacing Strategy.
 His number one key for success is not beginning the race at peak race pace, which can be very challenging for some.
 He has had lots of success with using the Smart Pacing Strategy in his own races and he knows that if you follow it with him, you will also.

 Half Marathon PR: 1:27

-Chris has run 39 marathons and about twice that many halfs, including pacing for a couple of marathons and 12 halfs.
+Chris has run 46 marathons and about twice that many halfs, including pacing for 4 marathons and 20+ halfs.
 He enjoys distance running because it's excellent practice in not quitting, and entering marathons is good motivation for staying in shape.